-As your due date approaches, and if you've had a complication-free pregnancy, the number of common exams you'll experience will increase.
-They're annoying, sure, but they also ensure your labor and delivery goes as smooth as possible.
-For example, there are more than a few signs your baby is going to be breech, according to experts, that can help you and your health care team prepare for childbirth as best as humanly possible.
+As your due date approaches, the number of exams you experience will increase.
+They're annoying, sure, but they also ensure your labor and delivery goes as smooth as possible by checking for potential issues.
+For example, there are more than a few signs your baby is going to be breech that can help you and your health care team prepare for childbirth as best as humanly possible.

-It's preferable to try to turn a breech baby between the 32nd and 37th week of pregnancy, according to the APA.
-So rest assured, your OB-GYN and/or midwife will be studying the position of your baby in order to assess the risks, consider childbirth options, and, in some cases, work to successfully turn your baby.
+Rest assured, your OB-GYN or midwife will be studying the position of your baby in order to assess the risks, consider childbirth options, and, in some cases, work to successfully turn your baby.
 So with that in mind, here are a few early signs that you might be in for a breech birth.